List of current champions in WWE: NXT

 The top title for female wrestlers is the NXT Women's Championship.
-It is held by two-time champion Jacy Jayne, who defeated Tatum Paxley at NXT: Gold Rush – Week 1 on November 18, 2025.
+It is held by first-time champion Kelani Jordan.
+She won the title by defeating Kendal Grey at Heatwave on August 30, 2026.

 The secondary women's title is the NXT Women's North American Championship.
-It is held by first-time champion Blake Monroe.
-She defeated Zaria, who defended the title on behalf of an injured Sol Ruca, at Halloween Havoc on October 25, 2025.
+It is held by first-time champion Zaria.
+She defeated Tatum Paxley on NXT on June 9, 2026.

-The specialty title is the WWE Women's Speed Championship in which matches have a five-minute time limit and the title is open to challengers from WWE's other brands, including Evolve and WWE ID, as well as partner promotion TNA and sister promotion AAA.
-It is held by first-time champion Fallon Henley.
-She defeated Zaria in a tournament final to win the vacant title at NXT Gold Rush Night 2 after previous champion Sol Ruca relinquished the title due to injury.

 Evolve

 While primarily contested between wrestlers on the Evolve brand, wrestlers in the WWE ID program are also eligible to challenge for the men's and women's Evolve titles.

-The men's WWE Evolve Championship is held by Jackson Drake.
-He defeated Keanu Carver, Edris Enofe, and Sean Legacy, who Drake last eliminated, in a fatal four-way elimination match to become the inaugural champion during the Evolve tapings on April 25, 2025, which aired on tape delay on June 4, 2025.
+The WWE Evolve Men's Championship is held by first-time champion Harlem Lewis.
+He defeated Aaron Rourke during the Evolve tapings on June 19, 2026, which aired on tape delay on July 15, 2026.

-The WWE Evolve Women's Championship is held by first-time champion Kendal Grey.
-She defeated Kali Armstrong during the Evolve: Succession taping on September 23, 2025, which aired on tape delay on October 15, 2025.
+The WWE Evolve Women's Championship is held by first-time champion Nikkita Lyons.
+She defeated Wendy Choo at Evolve: Succession III, which was taped on May 29, 2026, and aired on tape delay on June 24, 2026.

 WWE ID

-Unlike WWE's other championships, which are exclusively defended on WWE's programming, the men's and women's WWE ID titles are exclusively defended across partner independent promotions.
+Unlike WWE's other championships, which are exclusively defended on WWE's programming with very few exceptions, the WWE ID titles are exclusively defended across partner independent promotions.
 Additionally, all independent wrestlers are eligible to challenge for the titles and if a non-WWE ID wrestler were to win either, they receive a WWE ID contract.

-The men's WWE ID Championship is held by Cappuccino Jones.
-He defeated Jack Cartwheel in a tournament final to become the inaugural champion at Game Changer Wrestling's event, The ID Showcase, on August 1, 2025.
+The men's WWE ID Championship is held by first-time champion Max Abrams.
+He won the title by defeating Chazz "Starboy" Hall at The Nightmare Factory's event, The ID Showcase, on June 26, 2026.

 The WWE Women's ID Championship is held by first-time champion Laynie Luck.
-She won the vacant title by defeating Brittnie Brooks, Notorious Mimi, Shannon Levangie, Tiara James, and Airica Demia in a six-woman elimination match at Wrestling Open Rhode Island's event, Wrestling Open RI 33, on November 17, 2025; previous and inaugural champion Kylie Rae relinquished the title due to maternity leave.
+She won the vacant title by defeating Brittnie Brooks, Notorious Mimi, Shannon Levangie, Tiara James, and Airica Demia in a six-woman elimination match at Beyond Wrestling's event, Wrestling Open RI 33, on November 17, 2025, also earning a WWE ID contract; previous and inaugural champion Kylie Rae relinquished the title due to maternity leave.

+Triple Crown and Grand Slam recognition

+Note: Championships listed here only refer to the current active versions, not a previous or retired version that has the same name, as retired championships are not eligible for the current Triple Crown or Grand Slam formats.
+(Note: *The World Heavyweight Championship refers to the version established in 2023, not the World Heavyweight Championship that was retired in 2013.